OperationSpark/snake-fsd/README.md

 NOTE: Everything above can be applied to the Apple as well.

-# Part 3 - Animation and Understanding The `update` Function's Logic
+# Part 3 - Animation and Understanding The `update` Function

 ##  Animation